MohammedAyanSyed/projects/web-scraping-projects/Books_Scraping/readme.md

 * Pandas 🐼

 ## ▶️ How to Run
-1. Make sure you have Python installed
+1. Make sure you have Python installed.
-2. Install the required libraries
+2. Install the required libraries.

 ``` bash